These are the best Thunderbolt 4 laptops for 2022

 Best detachable: Surface Pro 8

-Performance is also significantly improved from the Surface Pro 7, and it borrows from the Surface Pro 7+ that was launched earlier in the year.
 The Surface Pro 8 comes with Intel’s 11th-generation processors, up to an Intel Core i7-1185G7.
 That’s a quad-core, 8 thread processor, and includes Intel Iris Xe graphics, making the Surface Pro better than ever for some light gaming and video editing.
+It’s no longer the newest Intel hardware around, but there aren’t a ton of options when it comes to tablets, and this is still far from a bad processor.
 That’s paired with up to 32GB of RAM (the minimum is now 8GB), and up to 1TB of SSD storage, which is easily replaceable if you need to upgrade or swap out the drive.

-As we’ve mentioned, the design of the Surface Pro 8 has also been modernized in a few ways.
+Looks aren’t the only thing that’s changed, though, and the ports are different this time, too.
 First, of course, there’s Thunderbolt 4 support, with two whole ports allowing you to connect displays, docks, or even external GPUs if you want to turn the Surface Pro 8 into a bona fide gaming PC.
 You still get a Surface Connect port if you have an older Surface Dock lying around, and there’s a headphone jack here as well.
 You get a lot of versatility from the Thunderbolt ports, but the setup out of the box is a bit limiting if you have older USB Type-A peripherals or non-USB-C/Thunderbolt displays.

-Best business laptop: Lenovo ThinkPad X1 Carbon Gen 9
+Best business laptop with Thunderbolt 4: Lenovo ThinkPad X1 Carbon Gen 10

 Lenovo makes some of the most well-known business laptops in the world under the ThinkPad brand, and it’s no surprise.
 These laptops carry a classic look that makes them instantly recognizable, but still professional, in addition to having features like an old-school pointing stick.
 Out of the ThinkPad family, the ThinkPad X1 Carbon is the most well-known, and the latest iteration is better than ever.